ubports/docs.ubports.com/appdev/webapp/guide.rst

 Taking a closer look:

     At the innermost level, there is a website that the developer identifies by URL.
-    The website is rendered and runs in an Oxide webview.
-Oxide is a Blink/Chrome webview that is customized for Ubuntu.
+    The website is rendered and runs in a Qt WebEngine based webview.
+The webview is provided by the pre-installed Morph browser and automatically handles things like file dialogs (using ContentHub), downloads, permissions, etc.
-    The Oxide webview runs and displays in the webapp-container.
-The webapp-container is the executable app runtime that is integrated with the Ubuntu/unity shell.

 Launching
 ---------